Nastel/JESL/README.md

 To stream data to jKool Cloud your application must:

 	1. Use TNT4J, or log4J+TNT4JAppender to log events, activities, metrics
+	2. Obtain your jKool account and API access token at htts://www.jkoolcloud.com
 	2. JESL Event Sink implementation (contained in this project)
-	3. Configure your application for streaming to jKool Cloud using JESL Event Sink
+	3. Configure your application for streaming to jKool Cloud using JESL Event Sink (requires API access token)

 JESL consists of the following main components: